about the steps Lindblad is taking to enhance safety in response to COVID-19.

 Discover vibrant coral reefs in Belize and Maya ruins in Guatemala on a sea-and-land expedition combining natural and cultural treasures.
 Aboard the National Geographic Quest, explore the Belize Barrier Reef Reserve System, a UNESCO World Heritage Site recognized for its exceptional biodiversity.
-Our expedition includes highlights and less-visited sections of the Mesoamerican Reef, the longest in the Northern Hemisphere, which supports 500 species of tropical fish, sea turtles, rays, manatees and more.
-Birdwatching is also a highlight on coral-fringed, white-sand cayes.
+Our itinerary includes highlights and less-visited sections of the Mesoamerican Reef, the longest in the Northern Hemisphere, which supports 500 species of tropical fish, sea turtles, rays, manatees and more.
+Birdwatching is also a highlight on coral-fringed, white sand cayes.
 Then fly by chartered plane to Tikal National Park in Guatemala to wander among the stone temples, palaces and plazas of the Maya civilization.
 The once-great city of Tikal now lies in evocative ruins, overgrown with rain forest that's home to monkeys and tropical birds.

 Active Marine AdventuresSnorkel, dive, kayak, paddleboard and explore by Zodiac along the Belize Barrier Reef, teeming with tropical fish, turtles and rays

 Ancient Maya CivilizationExplore the extensive Maya ruins of Tikal in depth, plus little-visited Yaxha, the third-largest archaeological site in the Maya world

 Pristine Rain Forest ReservesHike in Cockscomb Basin, Belize's original jaguar sanctuary, and Guatemala's Maya Biosphere Reserve, protecting vast tropical forests

 Sail with the World Leader in Conservation-Focused Small Ship Cruising